 Motorcycle Accident Statistics

 Motorcycle accidents can cause very serious and sometimes deadly injuries.
 The lives of people involved in motorcycle accidents may be changed forever as a result of the injuries they sustain.
-If you or a loved one has been injured in a motorcycle accident, consulting an experienced attorney from Maloney-Frost, LLC can help you to fully understand your options.
+If you or a loved one has been injured in a motorcycle accident, consulting an experienced attorney from Maloney-Frost-Lyons, LLC can help you to fully understand your options.
 The following are some motorcycle accident statistics all motorcyclists should know.

 Motorcycles play a role in roughly 11% of the roadway accidents that occur in the United States each year.
 When motorcycles collide with passenger vehicles, the motorcyclist is 35 times more likely to be involved in a fatal accident than someone in the car.
 These are very somber motorcycle accident statistics.

 Wearing a helmet when riding a motorcycle can save your life if there is an accident.
 Head injuries are the primary cause of death in motorcycle accident fatalities.
 Motorcyclists who do not use helmets are 40% more likely to be killed in an accident than those who do.